Fourier--Hermite Dynamic Programming for Optimal Control: Introduction

 In particular, unscented DP \cite{manchester2016derivative} uses an unscented transform based method, inspired by the unscented Kalman filter \cite{Julier+Uhlmann+Durrant-Whyte:2000,sarkka2013bayesian}, to estimate the derivatives using a sigma-point scheme.
 This allows the DP algorithm to be derivative-free while leveraging information beyond a single point of evaluation and without compromising the performance of the classical DDP algorithm.
 Additionally, cubature approximations of stochastic continuous-time DDP are considered in \cite{tassa2011high} and probabilistic approximations based on Gaussian processes are considered in~\cite{pan2014probabilistic}.

 The contribution of this paper is to propose a method based on Fourier--Hermite series (cf.\ \cite{sarmavuori2011fourier}) to approximate the action-value function.
 The resulting Fourier--Hermite dynamic programming (FHDP) algorithm can be implemented using sigma-point methods in a completely derivative-free manner, which leads to a new class of sigma-point dynamic programming (SPDP) methods.
-We also prove the second-order convergence of the method and experimentally evaluate its performance against classical DDP and unscented DP.
+We also prove the local second-order convergence of the method and experimentally evaluate its performance against classical DDP and unscented DP.
 Unlike unscented DP or sparse Gauss--Hermite DDP, the method is guaranteed to converge in well-defined conditions, and it can also explicitly handle non-quadratic costs.
 Moreover, unscented DP requires the propagation of estimates in backward direction along the trajectory, which is not needed in our method.

-The rest of the paper is structured as follows.
-In Section~\ref{sec:background}, we revisit the DDP in discrete-time domain.
-In Section~\ref{sec:fh}, we first discuss Fourier--Hermite series and then use the Fourier--Hermite expansion to approximate the action-value function, leading to the proposed method.
-In Section~\ref{sec:theory}, we analyze the computational complexity and prove the convergence of the method, and in Section~\ref{sec:experiments} we experimentally evaluate its performance.
-Concluding remarks are given in Section~\ref{sec:conclusion}.
+The paper is structured as follows.
+In Sec.~\ref{sec:background}, we revisit the DDP in discrete-time domain.
+In Sec.~\ref{sec:fh}, we first discuss Fourier--Hermite series and then use the Fourier--Hermite expansion to approximate the action-value function, leading to the proposed method.
+In Sec.~\ref{sec:theory}, we analyze the computational complexity and prove the local convergence of the method, and in Sec.~\ref{sec:experiments} we experimentally evaluate its performance.
+Concluding remarks are given in Sec.~\ref{sec:conclusion}.